Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #1 – Bluehost Review — Best Overall Web Hosting Service

-More than two million websites across the globe trust Bluehost for web hosting.
-It’s one of the most popular and reputable hosting providers on the market today.
+More than two million websites across the globe trust Bluehost for web hosting, making it one of the most popular and reputable hosting providers on the market today.

-It’s also worth noting that Bluehost is recommended by WordPress as a top hosting provider for that CMS.
-This hosting provider will automatically install the latest WordPress version when you sign up.
-You’ll also benefit from automatic WordPress updates to keep your hosting secure.
+Furthermore, WordPress recommends Bluehost as a top hosting provider for their CMS.
+As such, they automatically install the latest WordPress version when you sign up.

 - Pro — $13.95 per month (renews at $23.99)

-#2 – DreamHost Review — Best Web Hosting Service For Month-to-Month Plans
+#2 – DreamHost Review — Best Web Hosting Service with Month-to-Month Plans

 - Shared Starter — $2.59 per month